Successful Outcomes

 • A client came to the firm with a default judgment having been entered against him in excess of $100,000.
 After reviewing the record, Decker Law filed a motion to vacate the default judgment based on a technical defect in the plaintiff’s complaint.
 The trial court agreed and vacated the judgment in its entirety.

 • This case involved yet another default judgment exceeding $100,000.
 Decker Law filed a motion to vacate the default judgment based on a technical defect in the plaintiff’s complaint.
-The trial court agreed and vacated the judgment in its entirety, thus allowing the case to proceed on the merits.
+The San Diego County Superior Court agreed and vacated the judgment in its entirety, thus allowing the case to proceed on the merits.

-• Decker Law was retained by an attorney seeking to reverse a substantial award of attorneys’ fees that he had been ordered to pay.
+• Decker Law was retained by an attorney seeking to reverse a substantial award of attorneys’ fees that the Los Angeles Superior Court had ordered him to pay.
 The firm filed a motion asserting numerous arguments as to why the attorneys’ fees award was improper.
-The trial court agreed and set aside its own order.
+The Los Angeles County Superior Court agreed and set aside its own order.

-• Decker Law was retained by an individual against whom a restraining order had been placed.
+• Decker Law was retained by an individual against whom a restraining order had been placed by the San Diego County Superior Court.
 The firm filed a motion to set aside the order, arguing that the matter needed to be “re-tried” due to absence of a material witness.
 The trial court granted the motion and dissolved the restraining order pending a new hearing.

 • Decker Law represented a client seeking to a set aside a guilty plea.
 The firm convinced an Orange County Superior Court judge that the plea was invalid because it was the byproduct of coercion, and that the client deserved her day in court.